katoolsp/kazoo/README.md

 # kazoo
-The official repository of the Katools release package.
+The official repository of the Katools package installer.